yoga-poses-for-anti-aging

 How to Do It:

-• Lie flat on your back with your arms at your sides and palms facing up.
+• While lying on your back, place your arms by your side with palms facing up.

 • Breathe deeply and focus on letting go of tension.